Brunt–Väisälä frequency

 In atmospheric dynamics, oceanography, asteroseismology and geophysics, the Brunt–Väisälä frequency, or buoyancy frequency, is a measure of the stability of a fluid to vertical displacements such as those caused by convection.
 More precisely it is the frequency at which a vertically displaced parcel will oscillate within a statically stable environment.
 It is named after David Brunt and Vilho Väisälä.
 It can be used as a measure of atmospheric stratification.

 Derivation for a general fluid

 Consider a parcel of water or gas that has density $\rho_0$.
 This parcel is in an environment of other water or gas particles where the density of the environment is a function of height: $\rho = \rho (z)$.
-If the parcel is displaced by a small vertical increment $z'$, and it maintains its original density, so that its volume does not change, it will be subject to an extra gravitational force against its surroundings of:
+If the parcel is displaced by a infinitesimally small vertical increment $z'$, and it maintains its original density so that its volume does not change, it will be subject to an extra gravitational force against its surroundings of: